Pravesh-M/QuizApp/README.md

    cd QuizApp
    ```

+2. Import the application:
+Import the application in IDE(e.g. IntelliJ IDEA, STS, VSCode).

-2. Run the application:
+3. Run the application:
-By default, the application runs on `http://localhost:8085`.
+Locate main class of the project then right click and run.
+By default, the application will run on `http://localhost:8085`.
 You can change the configuration in the `application.properties` file.

 ## Endpoints